overtake/TelegramSwift/README.md

 ## How to Build

-Instructions for building Telegram for macOS are in [INSTALL.md](INSTALL.md).
+Instructions for building Telegram for macOS are in [wiki page](https://github.com/zweeltow/TelegramSwift/wiki/How-to-Build-Telegram-for-macOS).